 Flat Towing

-This is the way we’ve been towing during the entire time we’ve been on the road (going on two decades!) and we think it’s the simplest, easiest way to bring a car along.
+This is the way we towed during the entire time we were on the road full-time (more than two decades!), and we think it’s the simplest, most straightforward way to bring a car along.
 But not all vehicles can be towed with all four wheels on the ground.
-You’ll want to consult a dinghy towing guide for a list of cars that are capable of safely being flat-towed.
+You’ll want to consult a dinghy towing guide for a list of cars that are capable of being safely flat-towed.

-You can check out our other articles on this topic, including:
+You can also check out some of our other articles on this topic, including:

 Dolly Towing

-Dolly towing is when the two front tires of your towed vehicle are on a two-wheel dolly, and the back tires are on the road.
+Dolly towing is when the two front tires of your towed vehicle are driven up onto a two-wheel dolly, and the back tires are on the road.
 The dolly attaches to your RV’s hitch like a trailer, and you secure the car’s front wheels with straps.

 More time is required to hook up your vehicle this way, and you’ll need to have space in your campsite for it.
 But dolly towing provides additional options for the types of vehicles you can safely tow.
-And it works well if you have more than one car that you want to be able to bring with you (one at a time, of course), since it doesn’t require anything to be permanently installed in the car, like with flat towing.
-It’s also usually less expensive than a tow bar and baseplate, and the installation required to install it.
+And it works well if you have more than one car that you want to be able to bring with you (one at a time, of course), since it doesn’t require anything to be permanently installed in the car, unlike with flat towing.
+It’s also usually less expensive than a tow bar and baseplate, since there’s no installation costs.

 For more information, you can read our more in-depth post: How to Choose and Use an RV Tow Dolly.